darioncassel/sok-differential-testing/index.md

 2. Determine essential features of each class and what kind of bug that feature can capture
 3. Determine the 'coverage' of these classes; are there types of bugs that will not be caught by any approach?

-#### Papers that have testing tools:
+### Papers
-- David Kaloper-Mersinjak, Hannes Mehnert, Anil Madhavapeddy and Peter Sewell.
+1. David Kaloper-Mersinjak, Hannes Mehnert, Anil Madhavapeddy and Peter Sewell.
 Not-quite-so-broken TLS: lessons in re-engineering a security protocol specification and implementation.
 USENIX Security 2015.
-[PDF](https://tlseminar.github.io/docs/nqsbtls.pdf)[Site](https://nqsb.io/)
+[PDF](https://tlseminar.github.io/docs/nqsbtls.pdf) [Site](https://nqsb.io/)
   - Presents nqsb-TLS, code that is a specification of TLS, executable as a test oracle to check conformance of trances from arbitrary implementations.

-- Suman Jana, Yuan Kang, Samuel Roth, and Baishakhi Ray.
+2. Suman Jana, Yuan Kang, Samuel Roth, and Baishakhi Ray.
 Automatically Detecting Error Handling Bugs using Error Specifications.
 USENIX Security 2016.
-[PDF](https://tlseminar.github.io/docs/epex.pdf)[GitHub](https://github.com/yujokang/EPEx)
+[PDF](https://tlseminar.github.io/docs/epex.pdf) [GitHub](https://github.com/yujokang/EPEx)
   - Presents EPEx, a tool that uses error specifications to identify and symbolically explore different error paths

-- Chad Brubaker, Suman Jana, Baishakhi Ray, Sarfraz Khurshid, Vitaly Shmatikov.
+3. Chad Brubaker, Suman Jana, Baishakhi Ray, Sarfraz Khurshid, Vitaly Shmatikov.
 Using Frankencerts for Automated Adversarial Testing of Certificate Validation in SSL/TLS Implementations.
 IEEE Symposium on Security and Privacy (Oakland) 2014.
-[PDF](https://tlseminar.github.io/docs/frankencerts.pdf)[GitHub](https://github.com/sumanj/frankencert)
+[PDF](https://tlseminar.github.io/docs/frankencerts.pdf) [GitHub](https://github.com/sumanj/frankencert)
   - Presents Frankencert, a tool for adversarial testing of certificate validation in SSL/TLS implementations

-- Benjamin Beurdouche, Antoine Delignat-Lavaud, Nadim Kobeissi, Alfredo Pironti, Karthikeyan Bhargavan.
+4. Benjamin Beurdouche, Antoine Delignat-Lavaud, Nadim Kobeissi, Alfredo Pironti, Karthikeyan Bhargavan.
 FLEXTLS: A Tool for Testing TLS Implementations.
 USENIX Workshop on Offensive Technologies, 2015.
 [PDF](https://tlseminar.github.io/docs/flextls.pdf)
   - Presents FLEXTLS, a tool for scripting and prototyping TLS scenarios for testing TLS implementations.

-- Juraj Somorovsky.
+5. Juraj Somorovsky.
 Systematic Fuzzing and Testing of TLS Libraries.
 2016.
 [PDF](https://www.nds.rub.de/media/nds/veroeffentlichungen/2016/10/19/tls-attacker-ccs16.pdf)
   - Presents TLS-Attacker, a framework for creating TLS message flows for fuzzing TLS servers